 The rapid heating and cooling of the air near the lightning channel causes a shock wave that results in the sound we know as “thunder”.

 According to the NOAA, lightning causes an average of about 50 fatalities and 400 injuries each year in the United States.

 It causes more than $1 billion in insured losses each year.

-Rubber tires on a vehicle will protect you from lightning.
+Rubber tires on a vehicle will protect you from lightning (it’s not the rubber tires).
 Rather, it’s the steel frame of a hard topped vehicle that provides increased protection if you’re not touching the metal.
 While you may be injured by lightning if it strikes your car, you are much safer inside a vehicle than outside.

-“Heat lightning” occurs after very hot summer days and is no threat.
-Wrong.
-“Heat lightning” is a term used to describe lightning from a thunderstorm too far away for the thunder to be heard.
+“Heat lightning” occurs after very hot summer days and it’s no threat (is wrong).
+What is “Heat lightning”?
+It is a term used to describe lightning from a thunderstorm too far away for the thunder to be heard.
 It could still be dangerously close.

 How to know How Far Away Lightning is

 Count the number of seconds between a flash of lightning and the sound of the resulting thunder.

 Divide this number by 5 to get an estimate of the distance in miles to the lightning strike.
 In other words, it’s about 5 seconds per mile.